Exhibits & Events

 Gallery, Main Floor, Old Wing

-Work from students in the Art History and Visual Arts 327 class, Fall 2012.
-Taught by Jocelyn Webb Pedersen.
+Work from students in the Arts 327 & Arts 328 Book Arts/Letterpress Printing classes of Fall 2014, taught by Jocelyn Webb Pedersen.
 Made possible by the Lawrence Clark Powell '28 & Fay Shoemaker Powell Endowment Fund for the Book Arts, with support from Special Collections.

 Gallery, Main Floor, Old Wing